skinny-framework/skinny-framework.github.io/source/documentation/view-templates.html.md

 ### Thymeleaf
 <hr/>

-If you prefer Thymeleaf template engine, you can easily use it with Skinny framework.
+If you prefer the Thymeleaf template engine, you can easily use it with Skinny framework.

 [http://www.thymeleaf.org/](http://www.thymeleaf.org/)